khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 ## Usage

 Cards are used to connect similar concepts and/or activities to help make it easier for users to browse, read and learn more about GitLab.
 The use-cases vary from communicating pricing plans to organising content within issue boards.

+### Types

-There are two main types of Cards (Static and Dynamic).
+There are two main types of Cards: Static and Dynamic.

 | Card type | Purpose |
 | --- | --- |